swarmrouter/therapy_note_processor/scripts/processSessionNotesPyREADME.md

 # Therapy Note Processor

 This is a Python script that helps therapists process their therapy notes using the SOAP format.
 It also generates an email document that summarizes the session and provides recommendations for the next steps.
-The script the OpenAI API to generate the documents from the session notes.
+The script uses the OpenAI API to generate the documents from the session notes.

 ## Requirements